-In addition to our major workshops, Escribiente members also offer local classes in Albuquerque and Rio Rancho areas.
+In addition to our major workshops, Escribiente members also offer local classes in Albuquerque and Rio Rancho areas, as well as online via Zoom.

 Please contact the individual instructor to register.
 Please note that some classes are small and usually sell out, but contact the instructor anyway as there are often last-minute cancellations.
 See the Membership page if you’d like to join and receive advance notice of upcoming classes, and be sure to Follow us on Facebook as we post new Classes there under Events.